amessoudi/simple_shell/README.md

 # simple_shell

-The purpose of this Task is to Write a simple UNIX command interpreter
+The purpose of this Task is to Write a simple UNIX command interpreter.
+It has to be the same result as the BASH shell !